For secure encrypted email, please request my public key.

 In 1993, Mr. Elliott received an award from the United States Department of Justice, United States Attorney, for his "outstanding skill and dedication" in environmental enforcement work in citizen suit litigation under the Clean Water Act.
 He has also received the R. Emmet Doherty Clean Air Award from the American Lung Association of the Lehigh Valley for his work to prevent air pollution, and an award from the City of Easton in recognition of his work in establishing the City's "Smart Code" zoning and subdivision and land development ordinance.
 More recently, he was given the Appalachian Mountain Club's Conservation Award for "outstanding contributions toward protection of the Applachian Trail in Pennsylvania."

-In his advocacy for human rights, he serves of counsel to the International Justice Project, assisting International Criminal Court (ICC) list counsel in the representation of victims of the Darfur, Sudan conflict in their participation before the Court, advocating expansive interpretations of the Rome Statute provisions for victim participation in proceedings before the ICC.
+In his advocacy for human rights, he serves of counsel and senior staff attorney to the International Justice Project, assisting International Criminal Court (ICC) list counsel in the representation of victims of the Darfur, Sudan conflict in their participation before the Court, advocating expansive interpretations of the Rome Statute provisions for victim participation in proceedings before the ICC.

 Diploma, Advanced Studies on Human Rights and Humanitarian Law (2008), Washington College of Law, American University, Academy on Human Rights and Humanitarian Law, and the Netherlands Institute of Human Rights (SIM), Utrecht University (International Justice for Human Rights Violations, Professors Douglass Cassel, Elizabeth Andersen; International Humanitarian Law, Professor Robert K. Goldman; United Nations Human Rights System, Professors Manfred Nowak, Gudmundur Alfredsson)